niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 Notes:

 - The value of the `namespace="##other"` attribute on `xs:anyAttribute` means that any attribute is allowed from any other namespace than the current one, in this case `structures.xsd`.
-- The value of the `processContents="strict"` attribute on `xs:anyAttribute` means that the XML processor must be able to resolve the schema identified by the namespace URI and the attributes must be valid against that schema
+- The value of the `processContents="strict"` attribute on `xs:anyAttribute` means that the XML processor must be able to resolve the schema identified by the namespace URI and the attributes must be valid against that schema.

-#### Updated message example with attribute wildcards
+#### 9.1.2.1 Updated message example with attribute wildcards

 ```xml
 <ext:Message